noahnkr/portfolio-site/public/posts/linear-perceptron.md

 ## Back to Our Ice Cream Example

-Lets walk through an iteration of our training algorithm and see how the model adjusts its weights to make better predictions.
+Let's walk through an iteration of our training algorithm and see how the model adjusts its weights to make better predictions.

 - **Inputs:** $x = \begin{bmatrix} 1, 1, 0 \end{bmatrix}$ _(bias = 1, searched "ice cream", not lactose intolerant)_
 - **Current Weights:** $w_t = \begin{bmatrix} -0.5, 0.3, 0.3 \end{bmatrix}$